AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Property damage liability insurance coverage: $25,000 per accident4

-• Collision coverage: Collision coverage pays to repair or replace your car if it’s damaged in a collision, regardless of fault.
+• Collision coverage: Pays to repair or replace your car if it’s damaged in a collision, regardless of fault.

-• Comprehensive coverage: Comprehensive coverage also pays to repair or replace your car, but only if it’s damaged in noncollisions, such as the result of auto theft, vandalism or inclement weather events like tornadoes.
+• Comprehensive coverage: Covers payments to repair or replace your car, but only if it’s damaged in noncollisions, such as the result of auto theft, vandalism or inclement weather events like tornadoes.

-• Uninsured and underinsured motorist coverage (UM/UIM): UM and UIM cover your property damage and medical costs if someone hits your car and lacks insurance or enough insurance to cover the totality of your losses.
+• Uninsured and underinsured motorist coverage (UM/UIM): These cover your property damage and medical costs if someone hits your car and lacks insurance or enough insurance to cover your losses.

-• Medical payments coverage (MedPay): MedPay would cover your and your passengers’ injuries if you caused an accident.
-Since Ohio is an at-fault state, MedPay covers medical costs only and not any wages you lost or child care costs you had to pay because of an accident.
+• Medical payments coverage (MedPay): Pays for the cost of treating your and your passengers’ injuries if you caused an accident.
+Since Ohio is an at-fault state, MedPay doesn’t cover lost wages or child care costs because of an accident.

 Conclusion